emomeni/pyATS_add_vlan/SECURITY.md

 # Security Policy for PyATS VLAN Trunk Interface Test Script

 ## Purpose
-This security policy outlines the measures and best practices to ensure the safe and secure execution of the PyATS script for adding a VLAN to a trunk interface on NX-OS switches.
+This security policy outlines the measures and best practices to ensure the safe and secure execution of the PyATS script for adding a VLAN to a trunk interface on Cisco switches.
 Adhering to this policy will help prevent unauthorized access and modifications, protect sensitive information, and ensure the integrity and availability of network devices.

 ## Scope
 This policy applies to all users who have access to the PyATS script and the associated network devices defined in the testbed file.